 Motor vehicle excise taxes are assessed annually for each vehicle registered and are recorded as receivables in the year of the levy.
 The Commonwealth is responsible for reporting the number of vehicles registered and the fair values of those vehicles.
 The tax calculation is the fair value of the vehicle multiplied by \$25 per \$1,000 of value.
 Boat excise taxes are assessed annually for each boat registered and are recorded as receivables in the year of the levy.
-The Commonwealth is responsible for reporting the number of boats registered and the fair value of the levy.
 The Commonwealth is responsible for reporting the number of boats registered and the fair value of those boats.
 The tax calculation is the fair value of the boat multiplied by \$10 per \$1,000 of value; with a maximum taxable value of \$50,000.